 Making a Difference!

-"Ladies of the First Baptist Church Ministry" in Canyon, TX
+"Ladies of the First Baptist Church Quilting Ministry" in Canyon, TX

 They make beautiful quilts, which they have so generously donated for the people on the reservations.

--New board member Karen Tahmahkera Pennington of Watuga, Tx. , daughter of Monroe and Patsye Tahmahkera.
+-Board member Karen Tahmahkera Pennington of Watuga, Tx, daughter of Monroe and Patsye Tahmahkera.
 Raised in Fort Worth, Richland High School and Tarrent County College.
 She is on The Comanche tribal roll.
 Great great grandaughter of Quanah Parker, famous statesman, successful rancher and last chief of the Comanches.
 She is a legal assistant to Fort Worth attorneys, J Robert Forshey and Jeff Prostok for 30 years.
 Her involvment with charities, include local and global mission.

 A little boy on a Navajo reservation in Arizona Happy to get a new pair of shoes